venubug/ml-project/README.md

 ## Contributing

-Contributions are welcome!
-Please follow our [contribution guidelines](CONTRIBUTING.md).
+Contributions are welcome.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed

 ## Acknowledgments

-- Special thanks to [source of dataset] for providing the dog breed dataset.
+- Special thanks to [imagenet] for providing the dog breed dataset.

 Happy coding and dog breed predicting! 🐶🔮